Installation

 ./bin/mxcli --version

-Dev Container (recommended)
+Dev Container for existing projects

 Here’s how to set it up: